-From a vital exploration of missing histories and a celebration of Ozzy Osbourne’s legacy to Japanese ceramics, discover the best exhibitions you can see in and around Birmingham.
+From a vital exploration of missing histories and a celebration of Ozzy Osbourne’s legacy to Japanese ceramics and South Asian water histories, discover the best exhibitions you can see in and around Birmingham.

 Artist Christopher Samuel explores themes of stigma, belonging and agency in a new exhibition about stories missing from history at Birmingham Museum & Art Gallery.